grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dd class="action">heads straight off to find Biron and the infantry so they can go to the South Gate and take over the watch.</dd>
 </dl>

-<p>They find themselves at the South Gate just as dusk falls, exactly on time for once.
+<p>The party and their new unit assemble at the South Gate just as dusk falls, exactly on time for once.
 They’re greeted by the surly day watch.</p>

 <dl>
 <dt>The soldier</dt>